 Sealed with nothing but a handshake, this deal radically transformed passenger car services, our ideas about luxury and leisure, and most importantly, American aesthetics.
 Harvey’s clean, moderately priced dining rooms became a booming business, and he later expanded into sleeping accommodations.
 As Santa Fé laborers built westward, Harvey closely trailed behind, building picturesque hotels and fine dining rooms near train depots.
 To keep food quality high, chefs used local pheasants, quails, and fresh-farm eggs for their exquisite European cuisines.
 Refrigerated shellfish, sea bass, and sea celery were shipped in from the coasts.
 Clean water for coffee was brought in using tank cars, rather than taken from nearby alkaline streams.
 One day, while visiting one of his establishments, Harvey heard a clamor in the dining room.
 He rushed out from the kitchen and found a frustrated steward complaining about a cranky diner who could not be pleased.
 “Of course, he is a crank,” Harvey agreed, “but we must please him.
 It is our business to please cranks, for anyone can please a gentleman.”

 Before there was ever a Hyatt or Hilton, activity-seeking Americans traveling westward made Harvey Houses their central place of stay.
 The Fred Harvey Company named these establishments after the period of Spanish rule in the American southwest — the El Ortiz in Lamy, La Fonda in Santa Fe, El Vaquero in Dodge City, and Castañeda in Las Vegas, among others.
 Landmark locations were designed by Mary E.J.
 Colter, an expert on Southwestern art and one of the only female architects of her day.
-Drawing on the history of the Southwest, Colter combined Spanish Colonial Revival and Mission Revival architecture, Native American motifs, and rustic elements into her structures.
+Drawing on the history of the Southwest, Colter incorporated Spanish Colonial Revival and Mission Revival architecture, Native American motifs, and rustic elements into her structures.
 Many of her buildings were distinguished by their adobe faces, decorative tile work, massive wooden buttresses, and warm, earth tone colors such as clay red, burnt umber, and sunset orange.
 Shortly after visiting one of Colter’s picturesque locations, Western novelist Owen Wister wrote: “The temptation was to give up all plans and stay a week for the pleasure of living and resting in such a place.”

 Colter’s first Harvey project involved building the Alvarado Hotel in Albuquerque, New Mexico.
 This palatial hacienda housed a restaurant, barbershop, men’s and women’s parlors, club room, reading room, and about a hundred guest rooms (eventually expanding to a hundred and twenty).
 Roofed in red tile and covered in rough stucco, the Alvarado Hotel was something of a noble temple for a glorious age of interior travel.
 It was distinguished by its Spanish mission-style architecture, black oak-paneled interiors, carved beams, and lush gardens full of award-winning roses.
 Colter also designed one of the smaller, hidden gems in the Harvey network — a two-story adobe structure in Lamy, New Mexico named El Ortiz, which served as a transfer point in the Santa Fé railway system.
 For a time, it was known as Honeymoon Hotel because of how the intimate space and remote location made it popular with newlyweds.
 Inside, visitors could find richly toned woodwork, brass accents, Spanish-style furniture, Navajo weavings, and one of Colter’s signature fireplaces decorated with a parabolic arched opening.
 Sadly, both locations eventually shut down and were later demolished, but you can find breathtaking scans of their postcards on Etsy and eBay.

-One of the shining stars in Harvey’s company was a young, enterprising man named Herman Schweizer, who managed the lunch counter at Coolidge, New Mexico.
+One of the shining stars in Harvey’s company was a young, enterprising man named Herman Schweizer, who managed the lunch counter at the Harvey lunchroom in Coolidge, New Mexico.
 On his off time, Schweizer bought arts and crafts from local Navajos, and then sold these items to diners at his eating facility.
 Fred Harvey’s daughter, Minnie Harvey Huckel, eventually caught wind of the activity and told her husband John Huckel, a Harvey executive.
 Impressed by Schweizer’s eye and enthusiasm for Native crafts, the Huckels proposed that Schweizer head up a new division, initially aiming to “furnish an attraction” for passengers on the Santa Fé line.
 So when the Alvarado Hotel went up, Colter set aside some space for a “curio shop,” which carried Navajo pottery, jewelry, and textiles.
-Near the Harvey House in El Tovar, visitors could purchase things made by people from the Hopi Tribe.“The Harvey system demanded the very best in rugs, jewelry, blankets, turquoise, beads, and silverwork,” writes Bryant, “and the large orders created employment for Native Americans and helped to preserve their ancient crafts.”
+Near the Harvey House in El Tovar, visitors could purchase things made by people from the Hopi Tribe.
+“The Harvey system demanded the very best in rugs, jewelry, blankets, turquoise, beads, and silverwork,” writes Bryant, “and the large orders created employment for Native Americans and helped to preserve their ancient crafts.”

 The Fred Harvey Company essentially branded Southwestern style for well-to-do Americans traveling westward along the Santa Fé railway.
 For many of these Americans, stepping into a Harvey House was the first time they encountered anything that could be described as having a Spanish, Mexican, or Native American aesthetic.
 Lingering memories of their experiences in these spaces — the luxurious hotels and dining rooms decorated with geometric weavings, pottery, beads, and silver antiques — spurred many into becoming lifetime collectors of such arts.
 Wealthy and powerful people, including William Randolph Hearst, bought things from the Alvarado shop for their private collections.
 Luminaries interested in Native American arts and crafts, such as Amelia Elizabeth White and Mary Hunter Austin, sought Schweizer for his opinion.
 Of course, Southwestern art and craft existed for centuries before such objects ever became part of a hotel or dining room’s decor.
 The Harvey company didn’t invent Southwestern style — they just introduced it to an affluent, largely white audience.